MBIA says new fraud evidence at BofA's Countrywide

-The insurer made its claim in a letter on Wednesday sent to New York State Supreme Court Justice Eileen Bransten seeking to force Countrywide to turn over a variety of documents.
+The insurer made its claim in a Wednesday letter to New York State Supreme Court Justice Eileen Bransten seeking to force Countrywide to turn over a variety of documents.

 Countrywide replied on Thursday that MBIA's request was part of the insurer's strategy to "pre-try" the case "based on nothing more than hyperbolic rhetoric and falsehoods."